 Tableau CRM facilitates enterprise-wide visibility into Salesforce data as well as other data sources, like ERPs or Date Warehouses.
-The app-based design of Einstein Analytics makes it easy to ensure users get access to what they need for their specific role.
+The app-based design of Tableau CRM makes it easy to ensure users get access to what they need for their specific role.

-Before enabling Tableau CRM, understand which departments or teams will be leveraging Einstein and what insights they’re looking for.
+Before enabling Tableau CRM, understand which departments or teams will be leveraging Tableau CRM and what insights they’re looking for.

 How to Assign Tableau CRM Permission Sets in Salesforce